danhtrinhdevelopermay/MagicBSA-Mobile-Clone/replit.md

 - **NEW**: Integrated SendGrid email service for admin notifications and user responses
 - **NEW**: Created comprehensive API endpoints for mobile app integration
 - **NEW**: Set up admin workflow for manual video processing and status updates
+- **LATEST**: Fixed database connectivity and server configuration
+- **LATEST**: Server is now running successfully on port 5000 with health check at /api/health
+- **LATEST**: Created loinhac.md file with important Git and APK build guidelines
+- **LATEST**: Database tables successfully created and API endpoints are functional

 ## User Preferences